Repetitive Strain Injury (RSI)

 RSI is a term describing a variety of soft tissue problems

 Repetitive Strain Injury, or RSI, is a term encompassing a variety of medical conditions which can trigger pain in the muscles, tendons and joints of the body.
 We still do not understand why some people are more prone to RSI but what we do know is that it can be caused by overusing a limb or joint, or by bad posture.
-In this hub, our muscle and joint expert Earle Logan describes the symptoms of RSI and recommends natural remedies to sooth any pain or inflammation.
+In A.Vogel Talks Repetitive Strain Injury, our muscle and joint expert Earle Logan describes the symptoms of RSI and recommends natural remedies to sooth any pain or inflammation.

 An introduction to RSI